-Due to the current dire humanitarian situation caused by the current conflict and frequent diesters and drought, increase the vulnerability of the populations, and reduced their coping capacity in responding these touch situation, therefore there continues need for humanitarian assistance and response.
-BRD will be active continue to responded to these situation and to help the affected population for live saving assistance as well interventions for recovery.
+Due to the current dire humanitarian situation caused by the current conflict and frequent diesters and drought, increased the vulnerability of the populations, and reduced their coping capacity in responding to these situations, therefore there continues need for humanitarian assistance and response.
+BRD will actively continue to respond to these situations and help the affected population for live-saving assistance as well interventions for recovery.